Anansi Boys: Plot

 Spider is swept away in a storm of birds, after which Bird Woman removes his tongue to prevent his use of magic.
 The Bird Woman delivers Spider to Tiger, Anansi's longtime enemy, who imprisons him.
 In spite of his helplessness, Spider manages to form a little spider out of clay, instructing it to go find help in the spider kingdom that Anansi and his descendants command.
 Despite not being as strong as Tiger, Spider still manages to fend him off for some time while Tiger prolongs killing him, preferring to savour his long hoped-for revenge on Anansi and his brood.

 Meanwhile, Rosie and her mother have taken a consolation cruise to the Caribbean, where they unexpectedly meet Grahame Coats, who offers them a tour of his home.
-The two have not heard of the events in England and thus unsuspectingly walk into a trap at his home where they are locked in his basement.
+The two have not heard of the events in England and thus unsuspectingly walk into a trap at his home, where they are locked in his basement.

 Charlie goes searching for Callyanne Higgler to help him solve his problems.
 He looks for her in Florida, but Anansi's old friends tell him that Mrs. Higgler has returned to the Caribbean country of Saint Andrews.
 These friends reveal to him that it was another old lady, Mrs. Dunwiddy, who was annoyed with the young Fat Charlie and made a spell to separate his good side from his bad side, which then became Spider, separating the one person into two.
-Fat Charlie finally finds Mrs. Higgler after a long search in Saint Andrews and is sent again, via seance, to the beginning of the world where he forces the Bird Woman to give back Anansi's bloodline in return for her feather.
-Meanwhile, Spider has managed to survive as an overconfident Tiger continues to prolong devouring him.
-When Tiger attempts a killing strike, a massive army of spider reinforcements summoned by Spider overwhelm him and force his retreat.
+Fat Charlie finally finds Mrs. Higgler after a long search in Saint Andrews and is sent again, via seance, to the beginning of the world, where he forces the Bird Woman to give back Anansi's bloodline in return for her feather.
+Meanwhile, Spider has managed to survive as an overconfident Tiger continues to devour him.
+When Tiger attempts a killing strike, a massive army of spider reinforcements summoned by Spider overwhelms him and forces his retreat.
 At this point, Charlie rescues Spider and gives him back his tongue.

 Tiger now takes possession of Grahame Coats's body and uses his bloodlust to manipulate him, intending to get revenge on Spider by killing Rosie and her mother.
-The possession by Tiger, however, makes Grahame Coats vulnerable to attacks from other spirits and Maeve Livingstone, having found Grahame Coats with the aid of Anansi's ghost, eliminates Coats in the real world and, satisfied, moves on to her afterlife.
+The possession by Tiger, however, makes Grahame Coats vulnerable to attacks from other spirits, and Maeve Livingstone, having found Grahame Coats with the aid of Anansi's ghost, eliminates Coats in the real world and, satisfied, moves on to her afterlife.

-Meanwhile, still at the beginning of the world, Charlie, having discovered his power to alter reality by singing a story, recounts the long tale of all that has gone before and humiliates Tiger to the point of retreating to his cave.
+Meanwhile, still at the beginning of the world, Charlie, having discovered his power to alter reality by singing a story, recounts the long tale of all that has gone before and humiliates Tiger to the point that Tiger retreats to his cave.
 Spider then collapses the cave entrance, sealing Tiger inside.
 Charlie weaves this event into his song, reinforcing it with his powers, such that Tiger is securely trapped.
 Coats, turned into a stoat, remains with Tiger as an unwelcome guest that can be perpetually eaten for eternity.